alkampfergit/personal-blog/codewrecks/content/post/old/2009/11/use-msbuild-custom-action-in-tfs2010-build-with-a-custom-project.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/11/image_thumb8.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/11/image8.png)

-As you can see I've simply created a subdirectory of the â€œBuildProcessTemplatesâ€ called CustomBuild where I put my TweetResult.proj file.
+As you can see I've simply created a subdirectory of the *BuildProcessTemplates* called CustomBuild where I put my TweetResult.proj file.
 Now what I need to write into my project file?
 Here is a possible example

 {{< highlight xml "linenos=table,linenostart=1" >}}
 <Project